-Additional courses may be added to the list of available courses with the approval of the Business Minor Committee.
-It should be noted that ECO 262 does not count toward the Economics major.
+Additional courses may be added to the list of available courses with the approval of the Business Minor Committee, and the committee may approve substitute courses on a case-by-case basis.
+Note that ECO 262 does not count toward the Economics major.

-Upon declaring the minor at the end of their sophomore year, students will submit a plan of courses and co-curricular experiences along with a one-page rationale, which must be approved by the Business Minor Committee.
-In the fall of their senior year, students will submit a reflective essay which ties together their co-curricular and vocational experiences with their academic work.
-In the unlikely event that the Business minor has had no relevant co-curricular or vocational experiences, the Business Minor Committee will assign to the student an appropriate case study upon which to base his essay.
+In the fall of their senior year, students will enroll in BUS 400.
+At the beginning of that semester, students will meet with the instructors of BUS 400 to agree on a subject for the reflective essay.
+Business minors are required in that essay to think critically about how their curricular, co-curricular, and vocational experiences inform their understanding of the role of business in society and how these will help them to live humanely and act responsibly.
+In the unlikely event that the student has had no relevant co-curricular or vocational experiences, the Business Minor committee will assign to the student an appropriate case study upon which to base his essay.
 This essay will be read by two members of the Business Minor Committee.
 The course plan and the reflective essay will form the basis for the oral comprehensive exam.